Zulfah001/CONTINUATION-OF-LITA-FINAL-PROJECT-From-Tajudeen-silifat-/README.md

 ### PROJECT 1: SALES DATA REPORT FOR A RETAIL STORE
 ### USING EXCEL

 ## Ojective: Analyze sales data to gain insights into product and regional performance.

-## Data Preprocessing:

-- Removed duplicates and excessive data
-- Transformed data into a table format
-- Created month Colum using 'TEXT FUNCTION'

 ## Analysis: Using Pivot Table